 In fact, the easiest way to segment is, to begin with, the three fundamentals of any customer segmentation – Age, Gender and Location.
 It is important to note that not every customer will want the same thing or will view your offering in the same way.

 Personalize the campaign: A follow-up on segmentation of email list is the personalization of email.
 Remember, there is no one-size-fits-all when it comes to email marketing campaigns – it’s all about personalization.
-The first aspect of a personalized email campaign is to address the customer or prospect by his/her first name instead of a ‘’Hello there’’.
+The first aspect of a personalized email marketing campaign is to address the customer or prospect by his/her first name instead of a ‘’Hello there’’.
 This would set the tone and path for what you can achieve as far as personalization goes.

 Personalization will help your customers stay relevant, nurture the relationship and in the end, help retain your customers.
 It’s much cheaper to retain a customer than to acquire a new one.